AzureForEducation/demo-itmarketplace/README.md

     GO
     ```

-    As result of this operation you should be able to see a new table called "Requests" with its fields by executing the command line below.
+    As result of this operation you should be able to see a new table called "Requests" at the left side of the editor, as you can see through the image below.

-    ```sql
-    SELECT * FROM Requests
-    ```